Metadrop/backstopjs-addons/README.md

 ### Disable filters

-CSS filters can be disabled on the provided CSS selectors, can be set on each scenario using the `disableFiltersSelectors` property.
+CSS filters can be disabled on the provided CSS selectors.
+This can be set on each scenario using the `disableFiltersSelectors` property.

 ```json
 "scenarios": [